glennzyboi/Thesis-TrafficRL/README.md

-# 🚦 D3QN Traffic Signal Control System
+# 🚦 D3QN Traffic Signal Control with Public Transport Priority

-A comprehensive implementation of Dueling Double Deep Q-Network (D3QN) with LSTM for intelligent traffic signal control using SUMO.
-This system provides an academically rigorous framework for reinforcement learning-based traffic optimization.
+A comprehensive implementation of enhanced Dueling Double Deep Q-Network (D3QN) with LSTM for **public transport priority** traffic signal control using SUMO.
+This system provides an academically rigorous framework for reinforcement learning-based traffic optimization with specific focus on maximizing passenger throughput through bus and jeepney priority.

 ## 📁 Current Project Structure